Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 The earlier you begin taking finasteride after noticing hair loss, the more effective the medication will be at preserving and protecting your hair.

 It’s typically most effective if you start taking it as soon as you see hair loss.
-If you’re not sure it’s noticeable, ask any kid in your life — they won’t hesitate to tell you when something’s up with your hair…or your outfit, or your body.
+If you’re not sure it’s noticeable, ask a kid in your life — they won’t hesitate to tell you when something’s up with your hair…or your outfit, or your body.

 If you notice any thinning or hair loss, it’s a good time to start taking finasteride.